nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 =====================

 The illuminance regulator complements the light level state machine by adding an ambient illuminance sensor feedback loop.
-This allows the Lightness Server to adjust its output level that is based on the room's ambient light, and as a result conserve energy and achieve more consistent light levels.
+This allows the Light Lightness Server to adjust its output level that is based on the room's ambient light, and as a result conserve energy and achieve more consistent light levels.

 .. figure:: images/bt_mesh_light_ctrl_reg.svg
    :alt: Light Lightness Control Server illuminance regulator